 Now take some time to look at what he prayed.
 (Eph 1:17-19) Here in Ephesians and also in the letter to the Colossians Paul spells out what he prayed (Col 1:9-12).
 And like the letter to the Colossians, it is hard to tell where Paul’s prayer ends.
 It is like he gets thinking about praying for them and telling them the kinds of things he prays for them but then as he adds explanation to prayer he goes off into teaching rather than praying.

-We will look at the content of Paul's prayer for the Ephesians tomorrow.
+We will look at the content of Paul’s prayer for the Ephesians in the next Gem.